 Limited Enthusiasm Model

 This mechanism matches the experience of the church in the New Testament.
-They did not seek demand for salvation through Christ, or organise a great church to attract people – they went into places and created demand through the Holy Spirit in individual believers.
-The faith spread like a disease, adding to their number, and they spent the rest the time trying to put any sort of organisation on the ensuing mess, hence the need for the New Testament letters!
+They did not seek demand for salvation through Christ or organise a great church to attract people.
+They went into places and created demand through the Holy Spirit in individual believers.
+The faith spread like a disease, adding to their number.
+They spent the rest of the time trying to put any sort of organisation on the ensuing mess.
+Hence the need for the New Testament letters!

-Go through the history of revivals and see how many flourished in the small places, rather than the big.
+Go through the history of revivals and see how many flourished in the small places rather than the big ones.
 The Welsh revival centres were Llangeitho, Loughor and New Quay, not Cardiff and Swansea.

-Evangelism is primarily personal not organisational.
-It seeks to persuade people not attract them.
-Thus the best place for a new church plant is the small community not the large.
-Of course it requires long-term commitment, and it does require the reviving work of the Holy Spirit.
+Evangelism is primarily personal, not organisational.
+It seeks to persuade people, not attract them.
+Thus, the best place for a new church plant is the small community, not the large.
+Of course, it requires long-term commitment, and it does require the reviving work of the Holy Spirit.
 But there will be no recovery of the church in the UK without revival because church decline is caused by the lack of revival, as I have tried to show many times .
-The rural communities clearly show this need of revival.
-Sadly the big churches of the larger cities, thriving on good organisation and large populations, mask this lack of the Spirit; and as David Robertson put it, act as a cover for decline .
+The rural communities clearly show this need for revival.
+Sadly, the big churches of the larger cities, thriving on good organisation and large populations, mask this lack of the Spirit and, as David Robertson put it, act as a cover for decline .

 References and Notes

 Creflo Dollar, The Independent Methodists, the Gospel of Power, Health and Wealth, and Revival of the Church in Britain Today.
 The Wee Flea, David Robertson, 8/5/2016.

 The Supply and Demand model of church growth is described in the blog: Limits to Church Growth Part 1.